Almach, a quadruple star system

 Almach shines relatively close to the famous variable star Algol in the constellation Perseus.
-When Algol shines at maximum brilliance, it matches Almach in brilliance.
+When Algol shines at maximum brilliance, it matches Almach in brightness.

-Bottom line: The star Almach (Gamma Andromedae) looks single to the eye.
-But astrononomical research has revealed that one component is a triple system, with four stars in all.
+Bottom line: Almach looks single to the eye.
+But astrononomical research has revealed that one component is a triple star system, with four stars in all.